 Patriotic Napkin and Utensil Holder

+Independence Day is a fun holiday for making decorations.
 Here is a simple craft for your Fourth of July celebration which is actually functional.
-This craft could be used to fulfill Tiger Elective 2.
+This one is best for the younger scouts.